-- 14.3.
-The Health Board must pay to the contractor under its GMS contract any payment payable under paragraph 14.2 in respect of any session which the member of the Doctors' Retainer Scheme is employed or engaged to undertake but which that member does not undertake because they are absent due to leave related to - a) public holidays - b) annual holiday up to a maximum number of sessions annually equivalent to 6 weeks' worth of arranged sessions for the member of the Doctors' Retainer Scheme; - c) maternity, paternity or adoption, in accordance with the circumstances and for the periods referred to in Section 7.
+- 13.3.
+The Health Board must pay to the contractor under its GMS contract any payment payable under paragraph 13.2 in respect of any session which the member of the Doctors' Retainer Scheme is employed or engaged to undertake but which that member does not undertake because they are absent due to leave related to - a) public holidays - annual holiday up to a maximum number of sessions annually equivalent to 6 weeks' worth of arranged sessions for the member of the Doctors' Retainer Scheme; - c) maternity, paternity or adoption, in accordance with the circumstances and for the periods referred to in Section 6.
 The maximum periods that members of the Doctor's Retainer scheme can be absent for are: 26 weeks for maternity leave, shared parental leave or for adoption leave for the parent who is the main care provider; and 2 weeks for paternity leave or for adoption leave for the parent who is not the main care provider.
-Additional payments for locums covering maternity, paternity and adoption leave will not be made in such circumstances, expect at the Health Board's discretion, because the contractor will already receive the sessional reimbursements for the Retainer;
+Additional payments for locums covering maternity, paternity and adoption leave can be made where the practice meets the criteria in 6.3.

-- d) parental leave, in accordance with statutory entitlements (except that the normal statutory qualifying period of one year's service with the contractor does not apply); - e) sickness, for a reasonable period as agreed by the contractor and the Health Board; - f) an emergency involving a dependant, in accordance with employment law and any guidance issued by The Department for Work and Pensions; - g) other pressing personal or family reasons where the contractor and the Health Board agree that the absence of the member of the Doctors' Retainer Scheme is necessary and unavoidable.
+- d) parental leave, in accordance with statutory entitlements (except that the normal statutory qualifying period of one year's service with the contractor does not apply); - e) sickness, for a reasonable period as agreed by the contractor and the Health Board: - f) an emergency involving a dependant, in accordance with employment law and any guidance issued by The Department for Work and Pensions; - g) other pressing personal or family reasons where the contractor and the Health Board agree that the absence of the member of the Doctors' Retainer Scheme is necessary and unavoidable.